praekeltfoundation/go-ndoh/README.rst

 * personal.sum.sent_to_hie

-Metrics required (v2):

-* clinic.<state-name>.sum.dropoffs (records number of fatal dropoffs for each state - suggest fire an increase when you enter each state and fire a decrease when you exit the state)
-* chw.<state-name>.sum.dropoffs
-* personal.<state-name>.sum.dropoffs

 Analytics required (v2):

-* number of sessions - total and per user
- - sum.sessions (global metric)
- - self.user.extra.metric_total_sessions
 * position in menu where each user drops off (this is basically last_stage_completed)
  - self.contact.extra.dropoff_state
 * number of sessions needed to complete registration per user